pixlwave/Matrix/README.md

 # Matrix

-A Swift client for the Matrix Client Server API.
+A pure Swift client library for the Matrix Client Server API.

-In early development so still needs features such as persistence and pagination amongst others.
+Written using Combine for iOS, macOS and watchOS.